-Panhellenic Council Holds Seek Okeh Club Feature First Annual Charity Ball annual Charity Ball, sponsored by the Panhellenic Council, will be held tomorrow evening in the Student Union building from 8:00 to 11:30 o'clock.
-Benefits will be share to the fire-place.
-Programs On Tree Leaves of holly will be placed in the windows and clusters of mistlethe windows and clusters of mistlethe windows and clusters of mistleand lights. ed jointly by the Salvation Army and by the Union Mission.
-Howard Jennings and his orches At the same time the Panhellenic Council will be entering upon a new field of activity in raising funds for its annual contributions to Huntington missions.
-Ticket Sales Heavy Ticket sales, which have been in charge of sorority women only, reported yesterday to have been unusually well received.
-In expectation of one of the largest dance attendances in the history of the Student Union the entire building has been reserved, and elaborate decorations have been Small white and green Christmas trees will be set around in conspicious places, and the center of Marking the inception of a brilli- | mantel, and the glow of a wood fire ant pre-Christmas custom the first will be east over the east room and lights.
+Dr. Walp indicated that his department may hold a similar con- Panhellenic Council Holds · First Annual Charity Ball Leaves Post annual Charity Ball, sponsored by the Panhellenic Council, will be held tomorrow evening in the Student Union building from 8:00 to 11:30 o'clock.
+Benefits will be share to will be suspended from ceiling and lights. ed jointly by the Salvation Army and by the Union Mission.
+Howard Jennings and his orchestra will provide the music for this most recent attempt at presenting a strictly formal all-student affair.
+At the same time the Panhellenic Council will be entering upon a new field of activity in raising funds for its annual contributions to Huntington missions.
+Ticket Sales Heavy Ticket sales, which have been in charge of sorority women only, were reported yesterday to have been unusually well received.
+In expectation of one of the largest dance attendances in the history the Student Union the entire building has been reserved, and elaborate decorations have been Small white and green Christmas trees will be set around in conspicious places, and the center of attention will be a large tree near the arch bearing cellophane ornaments.
+On the mantel at the east An organization meeting of the Anyone who can play a harmoniea, or owns a harmonica, or even has the desire to own or play one is invited to attend and participate, according to Jack Steelman, temporary president of the organiza- N. Y. A. NOTICE Dr. John T. Krumpelmann, dean of men, requests that all supervisors turn in grades on N.